jefferson-lima/fixture-factory/README.md

 ### Supported types

 Currently, the supported types are `string`, `int`, `bool`, `float`, and simple objects.
 Nested objects will be generated recursively.
-Care must be taken with circular references, they must be avoided or overridden, otherwise an exception will be thrown.

 ### Overriding attributes